Small Project Grants (Quick Response) guidelines

 Applicants will be notified of the outcome of their applications no later than 3 weeks after you submit your application.

-- build the capacity and skills of professional artists and arts and cultural workers, through national and/or international mentoring, residency and exchange opportunities
+- build the capacity and skills of professional artists and arts and cultural workers, through solo, local and online mentoring, development and residency opportunities

 - strengthen the capacity of NSW-based professional artists and arts and cultural workers to become arts and cultural leaders